zendesk/sunshine-conversations-web/README.md

 ### Individual functions

 #### init(options)
 Initializes the SupportKit widget in the web page using the specified options.
-It returns a promise that will resolve when the widget is ready if you need to do different things at different times.
+It returns a promise that will resolve when the widget is ready.

 ```javascript
 var skPromise = SupportKit.init({